plainpicture/spelling/README.md

 # Spelling

 Multi-language, Multi word, utf-8 spelling correction and suggestion server using a levenshtein automaton and a Trie.
 Written in java.
-Several optimizations like e.g. pruning the search trie via already found distances and frequencies provide single millisecond performance for single keyword corrections.
+Using several optimizations like e.g. pruning the search trie via already found distances.

 Compiliation: